cyberbotics/webots/docs/reference/supervisor.md

 You may wish to save some data in a file from your supervisor and robot controller programs in order to reload it from the new world.

 The `wb_supervisor_world_save` function saves the current world.
-The `file` parameter defines the path to the target world file.
+The `filename` parameter defines the path to the target world file.
 It should end with the `.wbt` extension.
 It can be defined either as an absolute path, or as a path relative to the current supervisor controller.
 If NULL, the current world path is used instead (e.g., a simple save operation).